skkr/Notejoy-UI-tweaks/README.md

 # Notejoy-UI-tweaks

-This CSS code modifies the design of [NoteJoy](https://notejoy.com/) in order to get a cleaner UI and improve the text hierarchies _(text color is changed only in Scarlet themes)_.
+This SCSS/CSS code modifies the design of [NoteJoy](https://notejoy.com/) in order to get a cleaner UI and improve the text hierarchies _(text color is changed only in Scarlet themes)_.

 ### What's this about